-The WMA uses a fairly universal system of parliamentary procedure.
-Any Council member can make a motion.
-That motion must be seconded by another member.
+Any Council member can make a subsidiary motion on the substantive motion.
+That motion must be seconded by another Council member.
 Once a motion has been seconded, the Chair will invite discussion.
-After the discussion is finished, or if there is no discussion, the Chair will ask for members to vote by raising the cards provided by the Secretariat.
-The Chair will begin by asking for a count of those "For" the motion, then those "Against" the motion and then those who "Abstain" from voting.
-The votes will be counted and the Chair will announce whether the motion is passed or defeated.
+After the discussion is finished, or if there is no discussion, the Chair will ask for a decision.